VectorInstitute/interpretability/README.md

-# Bootcamp Repository Template
+# Interpretable and Explainable AI Bootcamp

-This repository serves as the template sharing materials related bootcamps, workshops, or labs.

-## About [Bootcamp Name]

-*Add info on the bootcamp.*
+This is the official repository for the 2025 Bootcamp on Interpretable and Explainable AI by Vector Institute.

 ## Repository Structure